Frequency Stabilizer

 If desired, wire loops can be installed at both the "Stabilizer" box and in the "Ground" box for easy connection points.

-The output of the stabilizer is marked "Relay" and "Gnd".
-Both connection holes are in the box labeled "Relay".
+The output of the stabilizer is marked "Varicaps" and "Gnd".

 ____Connect the cable to the stabilizer first.
-Mount the stabilizer board, then connect the cable to the receiver board as shown below.
+Next mount the stabilizer board, then connect the cable to the receiver board as shown below.
 Use about a 5" length of the miniature 75 ohm coax.

 Note the ground and center wire connections.
 There is a "Gnd" label next to the Ground hole.
 Or solder the shield underneath the board on the ground plane.